Soldier Gets Proper Funeral After 66 Years

-ADAMS TOWNSHIP–This is a day the Hackenberg family has thought about for 66 years.
-It’s a funeral they did not think they’d be able to have.
+ADAMS TOWNSHIP -- This is a day the Hackenberg family has thought about for 66 years.
+It's a funeral they did not think they'd be able to have.
 But here they are.

-“Relief, more or less.
-Closure,” Carl Walter said.
+"Relief, more or less, closure," Carl Walter said.

 Private First Class Walter Hackenberg was declared dead in 1951 after being taken prisoner during the Korean War.
 His body was never identified until this year, thanks to DNA technology.
 Hackenberg's remains were brought to the Middleburg area on Monday.